GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/team/cicd/README.md

 When you would like to make a change to your infrastructure, push and merge the changes to `dev` branch first.
 Deploy and verify the changes in the `dev` environment.
-Once they looks good, merge the `dev` branch to the `prod` branch, so the same changes can be promoted to the `prod` environment.
+Once they look good, merge the `dev` branch to the `prod` branch, so the same changes can be promoted to the `prod` environment.

 ```hcl